Could you inspire and educate a live audience about your work in science, technology, maths or engineering – in just three minutes?

 Cheltenham Festivals held the first FameLab in 2005.
 Since 2007, a partnership with the British Council has seen the competition go international.
 To date, more than 10,000 scientists and engineers have taken part.

-The following countries are taking part in the 2019: Australia, Bangladesh, Bulgaria, Cyprus, Czech Republic, Egypt, Germany, Greece, Hungary, Ireland, Italy, Korea, Kazakhstan, Malaysia, Mauritius, Netherlands, Poland, Portugal, Romania, Qatar, South Africa, Spain, Switzerland,Thailand, and the UK.
+The following countries took part in 2019: Australia, Bangladesh, Bulgaria, Cyprus, Czech Republic, Egypt, Germany, Greece, Hungary, Ireland, Italy, Korea, Kazakhstan, Malaysia, Mauritius, Netherlands, Poland, Portugal, Romania, Qatar, South Africa, Spain, Switzerland,Thailand, and the UK.